 Feeding occurs primarily in the evening and on dark, cloudy days.
+Slugs are very destructive and are difficult to control.
 They eat irregularly-shaped holes in tender plant tissues, leaving a slime trail behind.

 Slugs require a cool, moist environment and won't survive long under dry, warm conditions.
 Slug populations thrive under frequent irrigation, heavy shade and high plant densities that keep soil cool and moist.